Absentee landlord: Prince Edward Island

-In Palestine before 1948
+Palestine

 The Ottoman Empire embarked on a systematic land reform program in the second half of the 19th century.
 Two of the new laws were the 1858 land registration law and the 1873 land emancipation act.

 Prior to 1858, land in Palestine, then a part of the Ottoman Empire since 1516, was cultivated or occupied mainly by peasants.
 Land ownership was regulated by people living on the land according to customs and traditions.
 Usually, the land was communally owned by village residents, though land could be owned by individuals or families.

 In 1858 the Ottoman Empire introduced The Ottoman Land Code of 1858, requiring landowners to register ownership.
 The reasons behind the law were twofold.
 (1) to increase tax revenue, and (2) to exercise greater state control over the area.
 Peasants, however, saw no need to register claims, for several reasons: